This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Gather all the ingredients.

-- Add the rinsed beef tendon and 4 cups water (Add more to cover the tendon, if necessary) in the Instant Pot.
+- To an Instant Pot, add 1 lb beef tendon (rinsed and cleaned) and 4 cups water.
+Add more water to cover the tendon, if necessary.

 - Put the inner pot with the tendons back in the Instant Pot and add 4 cups water.

-- Peel the ginger skin with the back of the knife or spoon and cut into thin slices.
-Cut the green onions in half, reserving the white bottom part.
+- Peel the skin of 1 knob ginger with the back of a knife or spoon and cut it into thin slices.
+Cut 3 green onions/scallions in half, reserving the white bottom part.

-- In the Instant Pot, add the sliced ginger and green part of the green onions.
+- To the Instant Pot, add the sliced ginger and green part of the green onions.

-Cover and lock the lid.
-Press the “Manual” button on the Instant Pot.
-Set HIGH pressure for 30 minutes by pressing “+ (plus)” or “- (minus)” button to change the cooking time.
-Make sure the steam release handle points at “Sealing” and not “Venting”.
+- Cover and lock the lid.
+Press the Manual button on the Instant Pot.
+Set High pressure for 30 minutes by pressing the + (plus) or – (minus) button to change the cooking time.
+Make sure the steam release handle points at Sealing and not Venting.
 The float valve goes up when pressurized.
 [For stovetop cooking, bring the water to boil and lower the heat to simmer and cook for 3 hours.]

-- Using a spoon to cut the konnyaku into bite-size pieces.
+- Using a spoon to cut ⅔ block konnyaku (konjac) into bite-size pieces.

-- Sprinkle ½ tsp kosher salt over konnyaku and rub with your hands.
-Salt helps konnyaku release some unwanted smell and then absorb flavors later on.
+- Sprinkle ½ tsp Diamond Crystal kosher salt over the konnyaku and rub with your hands.
+Salt helps the konnyaku release unwanted odor and absorb flavors later on.

-- Bring water to boil and cook the konnyaku for 5 minutes.
+- Bring water to a boil and cook the konnyaku for 5 minutes.

-Using the back of the knife, remove the thin layer of gobo skin (do not peel: flavors of gobo is right under the skin).
-Then diagonally cut gobo into ⅛ inch (3 mm) slices.
+- Using the back of the knife, remove the thin layer of skin from ½ gobo (burdock root) (but do not peel as the gobo flavor is right under the skin).
+Then, diagonally cut the gobo into ⅛-inch (3-mm) slices.
 Soak in water to prevent it from changing colors.

 - Quickly rinse and dry the inner pot and place it back in the Instant Pot.
-Add 2 cups dashi, 3 Tbsp sugar, and 3 Tbsp sake in the pot.
+Add 2 cups dashi (Japanese soup stock), 3 Tbsp sugar, and 3 Tbsp sake in the pot.

 - Add 4 Tbsp soy sauce and 2 Tbsp miso, and mix well together.

-- Put the cleaned beef tendons and mix together with the sauce.
+- Put the cleaned beef tendons into the pot and mix together with the sauce.

-Cover and lock the lid.
-Press the “Manual” button on the Instant Pot.
-Set HIGH pressure for 10 minutes by pressing “- (minus)” button to change the cooking time.
-Make sure the steam release handle points at “Sealing” and not “Venting”.
+- Cover and lock the lid.
+Press the Manual button on the Instant Pot.
+Set on High pressure for 10 minutes by pressing the – (minus) button to change the cooking time.
+Make sure the steam release handle points at Sealing and not Venting.
 The float valve goes up when pressurized.
 [For stovetop cooking, bring the sauce to boil and lower the heat to simmer and cook for 1 hour.]

 - Add the konnyaku, daikon, and gobo.